29 Oct Fleet Response Offers Program to Collect and Verify Insurance Coverage for Reimbursement Drivers

 • Auditing insurance declarations.

-• VISIBILITY, the proprietary portal that gives Fleet Response customers on-demand access to complete documentation for every driver.
+• Fleet Response VISIBILITY, the proprietary portal that gives our customers on-demand access to complete documentation for every driver.

 Fleet Response also has a national network of approved auto repair facilities that could be mobilized to provide routine vehicle wellness checks – though Kari Hagan, Director of Client Development at Fleet Response, concedes there isn’t much demand right now for that aspect of the program.

 “It’s the insurance piece that our clients are most worried about,” she says.
 “It’s something most companies aren’t doing at all.
 Others are trying to do it, and it’s such time-consuming work, they probably aren’t doing it very well – and they recognize that,” Hagan says.
 The program has been on the market for a few years, but interest has spiked over the past several months.